 • It then recalibrates your fuel injection in real-time, ensuring every drop of fuel is burned more completely

-• The result: 15-30% less fuel consumed — without any change in how you drive, any loss of power, or any risk to your engine
+• The result: noticeably improved fuel efficiency — without any change in how you drive, any loss of power, or any risk to your engine

 I remember the first time I tested OptiFuel in a controlled environment.
 I ran the same vehicle, same route, same conditions — once without it, once with it.

 I ran the test three more times because I didn't believe it.
-Same result, within a 1% margin.
+Consistent results every time.
 That's when I knew this wasn't a gimmick — it was engineering.

 Here's What $95/Barrel Oil Means for YOUR Wallet — And Why You Need to Act This Week